Banned in the USA: 10 Classic Cars That Never Made it Stateside

-Some drivers just can’t get enough of the cars that are readily available to them.
+Some drivers just can’t get enough of the readily available cars to them.
 However, foreign markets offer an oasis of vehicles that stand unique to those that Uncle Sam loves.
 The trouble comes if you continue to live in the US but have an extreme affinity for importing cars as there are some forbidden fruits you may never be able to taste.

 Open up an auto enthusiast publication and website and you’ll quickly learn that our car market is missing some key European and Asian treasures.
-It might be due to perceived lack of market interest, inability to comply with American safety regulations and emissions standards, or the simple inability to fund the import process, thousands of cars are produced every year that will never get the chance to burn rubber on Highway 52 or down US-1.
+It might be due to a perceived lack of market interest, inability to comply with American safety regulations and emissions standards, or the simple inability to fund the import process.
+Regardless of the reason, thousands of cars are produced every year that will never get the chance to burn rubber on Highway 52 or down US-1.

 Here are some of our (would be) favorites, some of which may have a shot at driving to our shores soon:

 Manufactured between March 1994 and July 1995, the Audi RS2 Avant is the first car on the National Highway Traffic and Safety Administration (NHTSA) list of cars deemed ineligible for import, even under Show and Display Regulations.
 The 6-speed manual was a collaboration between Audi and Porsche and has been argued to be the car that successfully established Audi as a producer of practical high-performance cars.
 The 2.2L 5-cylinder 20v turbo engine can push these wagons from 0 to 60 in 4.8 seconds and top out at a max speed of around 162 mph.
 Unfortunately for fans in the US of A, the only way to own one is to establish residency in another country.